Introduction to Project Management Techniques

 - Q1.
 At the start of a project, do you officially outline the what, why, who, how, and when and document these details within the Project Charter and Project Plan?

 - Q2.
 Project on their own is filled with complexities and many variables, which are subjected to change ever so often.
 Do you, as a project manager, go with the flow or keep flexibility even when planning for the inevitable?

 What you need to do: In order for everyone on the project to understand the functions of the different elements of the project put together, it’s important to let the project team members know of the different elements collaborating to fulfill the big picture.

-The big picture will be your project goal or objective; the problem to be resolved or the change to be implemented.
-All the elements that we spoke about should eventually come together to bring into realization the project objective.
+The big picture will be your project goal or objective, the problem to be resolved, or the change to be implemented.
+All the elements that we spoke about should eventually come together to bring to realization the project objective.
 Everything taken up or implemented should be carefully aligned to the company’s goals, which is then cascaded to the project goals.